top of page

 4. “Do you know what it means to be born again?
 Can I explain it to you?”

-5. “What do you believe happens to people when they die?”
+5. “What do you believe happens when people die?”

 6. “If you were to die in your sleep, where would you awake?”